David-Grim/CSE183-project/README.md

 The database consists of 6 tables: (in addition to py4web_session, auth_user, and auth_user_tag_groups)
     db.profile
-        This table has a one to one relationship with auth_user by way of a user_id reference.
+        This table has a one-to-one relationship with auth_user by way of a user_id reference.
         It contains information about a user that is meant to be customizable and publicly displayed. db.band
-        This table has a one to many relationship with both db.album and db.song.
+        This table has a one-to-many relationship with both db.album and db.song.
         It contains information about a band such as name, an image, and a bio.
-        Band entries are created using a form accessible by clicking the "add band" button on the lyrics page.
+        Band entries are created using a form accessible by clicking the "Add New Band" button on the lyrics page.
     db.album
-        This table has a many to one relationship with bands and a one to many relationship with songs.
+        This table has a many-to-one relationship with bands and a one-to-many relationship with songs.
         It contains information about an album such as name, album artwork, and release date.
-        Entries are created using a form accessible by clicking the "add album" button on any band page. db.song
+        Entries are created using a form accessible by clicking the "Add an Album" button on any band page. db.song
-        This table has a many to one relationship with both bands and albums.
+        This table has a many-to-one relationship with both bands and albums.
         It contains information about a song such as name and lyrics.
-        Song entries are created by clicking the "Add Song" button on an album page. db.comment
+        Song entries are created by clicking the "Add a Song" button on an album page. db.comment
-        This table has a many to one relationship with both auth_users and songs.
-Comments also have a many to one relationship with other comments in that they store a single reference to the comment they are a reply to (if they are a reply) and and one comment can have many replies to it.
+        This table has a many-to-one relationship with both auth_users and songs.
+Comments also have a many-to-one relationship with other comments in that they store a single reference to the comment they are a reply to (if they are a reply) and one comment can have many replies to it.
 Comments by users on a song page when they click on a line, click "+ Comment" or by clicking on the "reply" text of another comment.
         Comments contain information intended to be public such as their text, datetime posted, and score.
         It also contains some non-reference fields like "top_level" and "line_number" which keep track of whether or not they are the beginning of threads and which line of lyrics they are directed at. db.thumbs
         This table contains up-votes and down-votes made by users on comments.
-It has a many to one relationship with both users and comments.
-Thumbs are created or modified when a user clicks an up or down arrow on a comment and they are used to determine the 'score' field of that comment.
+It has a many-to-one relationship with both users and comments.
+Thumbs are created or modified when a user clicks an up or down arrow on a comment and are used to determine the 'score' field of that comment.

 To add a band, users will click the green “Add New Band” button, bringing them to the Add Band page.